urbit/old-doc/reference/hoon/library/2eD.md

 ::
 ```

-Parsing composer: match using sequence of rules.
+Parsing composer: connects `vex` with a following rule `sab`, producing a cell of both the results.
+See also: the monad applicator [;~]() for a more detailed explanation.

     ~zod/try=> (scan "1..20" ;~(plug dem dot dot dem))
     [q=1 ~~~. ~~~. q=20]